dashcommunity/guides/create_blog_post.md

 2. Add a `description` and `comment` if you wish (optional)
 3. Click **Create pull request** (again)

 You're done.
-Now you just wait for the request to be merged by an organization owner.
-You may return to this page at any time and click **Close pull request**, which basically cancels or undoes the request.
-You may also comment on this pull request by filling out the `Leave a comment box` and clicking **Comment**.
+Now you just wait for the request to be merged by an organization *owner*.
+You may return to this page at any time and click **Close pull request**, which basically cancels/undoes the request.
+You may also comment on this pull request by filling out the `Leave a comment` box, and clicking **Comment**.

 ### Share Your Entry
 After your entry has been merged in you can now share the link to your entry.